A declaration vote cast at a polling place outside of a voter's electoral division, but still within their state or territory.

 A vote cast by post because the voter cannot attend a polling place in their state or territory.

 A system of voting that requires a voter to indicate their order of preference for each candidate on the ballot paper.
+Preferences of candidates with the least number of votes are then distributed to other candidates until one has sufficient votes to be elected.

 A vote cast at an early voting centre or an AEC divisional office before election day.